 As an Amazon seller, you will likely be spammed with cryptic acronyms and abbreviations while trying to manoeuvre through the stormy waters of the Amazon marketplace.
 This blog post will help you find your way and provide explanations for the most important terms you’ll encounter when getting Amazon ready.

-Selling a Product That Is Already on Amazon
+Selling a product that’s already listed on Amazon

 What is an ASIN?